mojoatomic/eslint-plugin-ai-code-snifftest/docs/CONTEXT-AWARE-LINTING.md

 This codebase supports a context-aware ratchet that understands refactoring intent and reports a composite Code Health score (telemetry).
 The traditional ratchet remains the merge gate.

+See also: EXECUTABLE-LINES.md (exLOC metrics) and HEALTH-GATING.md (configuration and behavior).

 What you get
 - Intent signals: refactoring / ai-generation-suspect / neutral (with confidence)
 - Structural proxies: per-rule breakdowns for complexity and architecture